 Student Code of Conduct Appendix 11

-The College reserves the right to update and make edits to this document to be in line with the guidance that comes from local, state, and national public health agencies as well as government officials.
+The college reserves the right to update and make edits to this document to be in line with the latest guidance from local, state, and national public health agencies as well as government officials.
 All updates to the document will be clearly noted with the date and posted on the Office of Student Rights and Responsibilities website.
 This document supersedes any previous policies or practices.

-- Students will report to Student Health Services (Foreman Hall) immediately if they have been exposed to the coronavirus or person(s) exhibiting covid-19 symptoms.
+- Students will report to Student Health Services (Foreman Hall) immediately if they have been exposed to the coronavirus or person(s) exhibiting COVID-19 symptoms or experience illness.

-- Students will abide by all guidelines and policies of the Center for Disease Control (CDC) and New York State.
-This includes but not limited to travel bans and restrictions, personal and public hygiene, and limiting the spread of coronavirus.
+- Students will abide by all guidelines and policies of the Center for Disease Control (CDC), the Delaware County Department of Health, Campus Health Services and New York State.
+This includes but is not limited to travel bans and restrictions, personal and public hygiene, and limiting the spread of coronavirus.

 - Students must follow all guidelines for personal distancing and safety, including:

-- Where possible allow for 6 feet of personal distancing between others
+- Where possible, allow for six feet of personal distancing between others.

-IF YOU VIOLATE THESE EXPECTATIONS THERE ARE CONSEQUENCES:
+IF A STUDENT VIOLATES THESE EXPECTATIONS, THERE ARE CONSEQUENCES:

-Students who are removed from housing, suspended or expelled for violating the above policies will not be eligible for a refund.
+Students who are removed from housing, suspended, or expelled for violating above policies will not be eligible for a refund.